xmidt-org/wrpkafka/docs/proposal.md

 // Blocks until all buffered messages are sent or timeout occurs. func (d *Dispatcher) Stop()

-// Produce publishes a WRP message to Kafka asynchronously with callback.
+// Produce publishes a WRP message to Kafka.
+The message is processed according
-// Thread-safe.
-If buffer is full, waits until space is available.
-// Errors are reported via the messageErrored callback, not returned.
-// Maps to franz-go's Produce() method.
-// Use this for high-throughput scenarios where immediate feedback is not required. func (d *Dispatcher) Produce(ctx context.Context, msg *wrp.Message)

-// TryProduce publishes a WRP message to Kafka asynchronously with callback.
-// Thread-safe and non-blocking.
-Returns error immediately if buffer is full.
+// to its QualityOfService field, which determines the routing strategy and
+// delivery guarantees.
+Depending on the QoS level, the method may block until
+// the message is accepted or dropped.
+The outcome of the operation is returned
+// as an Outcome enum, along with any error for critical failures.
+//
+// QoS-aware routing:
+//   - 0-24 (Low): Fire-and-forget via TryProduce, drops if buffer full
-// Errors are reported via the messageErrored callback AND returned if buffer full.
+//   - 25-74 (Medium/High): Async delivery via Produce, waits if buffer full
-// Maps to franz-go's TryProduce() method.
-// Use this when you want async behavior but need to know if buffer is full. func (d *Dispatcher) TryProduce(ctx context.Context, msg *wrp.Message) error

-// ProduceSync publishes a WRP message to Kafka synchronously and waits for acknowledgment.
-// Thread-safe but blocking.
-Returns error if publish fails.
-// Maps to franz-go's ProduceSync() method.
+//   - 75-99 (Critical): Synchronous via ProduceSync, waits for ack
+//
+// Returns:
+//   - Outcome: What happened (Accepted, Queued, Dropped, Failed)
-// Use this when you need immediate confirmation of success/failure. func (d *Dispatcher) ProduceSync(ctx context.Context, msg *wrp.Message) error
+//   - error: Non-nil only for QoS 75-99 synchronous failures func (d *Dispatcher) Produce(ctx context.Context, msg *wrp.Message) (Outcome, error)

 // BufferedRecords returns the current and maximum buffered record counts.
 // Thread-safe.
 Zero overhead - simply calls franz-go's client.BufferedProduceRecords().
 // Returns (0, 0) if MaxBufferedRecords is 0 (buffering disabled).
 // Application can calculate utilization as: float64(current) / float64(max)
 func (d *Dispatcher) BufferedRecords() (current int, max int)

+// UpdateConfig atomically updates the dynamic configuration.
+// The update takes effect immediately for new Produce() calls.
+// In-flight messages continue using the previous configuration.
+//
+// This method validates the new configuration before applying it:
+//   - TopicMap must not be empty
+//   - All patterns must follow simplified syntax
+//   - TopicRoute combinations must be valid
+//   - ShardBy values must be valid
+//   - CompressionCodec and Acks must be valid enum values
+//
+// Round-robin counters are initialized for new routes with ShardBy="roundrobin".
+// Note: Existing routes that match the old config will reset their counters.
+//
+// Thread-safe: Can be called concurrently with Produce(). func (d *Dispatcher) UpdateConfig(next DynamicConfig) error

 // Key methods (simplified - implementation details omitted):
 // - getEventType: Extracts event type from WRP Destination